Freedom of religion in China

 The ruling Chinese Communist Party (CCP) officially espouses state atheism, and has conducted antireligious campaigns to this end.
-The People's Republic of China's five officially sanctioned religious organizations are the Buddhist Association of China, Chinese Taoist Association, Islamic Association of China, Three-Self Patriotic Movement and Catholic Patriotic Association.
-These groups have been overseen and controlled by the United Front Work Department of the Chinese Communist Party since the State Administration for Religious Affairs' absorption into the United Front Work Department in 2018.
-Unregistered religious groups - including house churches, Falun Gong, and underground Catholics - face varying degrees of harassment, including imprisonment and torture under general secretaryship of Xi Jinping.
-This is also compared to the ROC with PRC's strong neglect of human rights protections, state-sanctioned discrimination, and generally low regard for freedom of religion or belief.
+China's five officially sanctioned religious organizations are the Buddhist Association of China, Chinese Taoist Association, Islamic Association of China, Three-Self Patriotic Movement and Catholic Patriotic Association.
+These groups have been overseen and controlled by the CCP's United Front Work Department since the State Administration for Religious Affairs' absorption into the United Front Work Department in 2018.
+Unregistered religious groups - including house churches, Falun Gong, and underground Catholics - face varying degrees of harassment, including imprisonment and torture.

-As for Taiwan, Freedom House gave it the top score for religious freedoms in 2023.
-Possibly the only coercion to practice a certain faith in Taiwan comes from within the family, where the choice to adopt a non-traditional faith can sometimes lead to ostracism "because they stop performing ancestor worship rites and rituals."
 China has recently updated its Religious Affairs Regulations, leading to a notable curtailment of the freedom of religion and belief.